ibm-ecosystem-engineering/Watson-NLP/Dash-App-GRPC/readme.md

 # Watson NLP Python Client
 In this tutorial you will build and deploy a Watson NLP client application.
 The sample client application is a web service built in Python that performs Sentiment Analysis and Emotion Classification on user-supplied texts.
 The client application uses the Watson NLP Python SDK to interact with a back-end model service.
 You can adapt the sample code from this tutorial to your own projects.

-This tutorial follows on from previous tutorials serving Sentiment Analysis and Emotion Classification models.
-As a starting point, you should have a running instance of the Watson NLP Runtime that is serving Sentiment Analysis and Emotion Classification models that is serving the following pretrained Watson NLP models:
+This tutorial follows from previous tutorials serving Sentiment Analysis and Emotion Classification models.
+You should have a model service that is serving Watson NLP Sentiment Analysis and Emotion Classification models.
+The default configuration uses the models:
 - `sentiment_document-cnn-workflow_en_stock`
 - `ensemble_classification-wf_en_emotion-stock`

-We will first build a container image for the application, and then run it with either Docker, or on a Kubernetes or OpenShift cluster.
-At the end of the tutorial, we will take a closer look at the application code.

 ## Architecture Diagram